MihaiLupoiu/RC-Tank/README.md

-# RC Tank
+# Tunke |

+Tunke I is one of is kind and first of it's generation.

+It's a prototype rc controlled tank via MQTT and it's build using an ESP32 as an MCU.

-ESP32 Tank build with IDF 4.2
+ESP32 build toolckhain is ESP IDF 4.2.

 ## How to build